-Services not covered by Not covered under Covered only under specific Medicare Experimental medical and surgical procedures, equipment and medications.
-May be covered by Original Experimental procedures and items are those items and procedures determined by our plan and Original Medicare under a Medicare- approved clinical research study or by our plan.
-Medicare to not be generally accepted by the medical community.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Electron Beam Tomography (EBT) calcium scoring ✓ Experimental medical and surgical procedures, equipment and medications.
+Experimental procedures and items are those items and procedures determined by our plan and Original Medicare to not be generally accepted by the medical community.
+May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
 (See Chapter 3, Section 5 for more information on clinical research studies.)
-Family planning, contraceptives, and contraceptive devices. \checkmark Fees charged for care by your immediate relatives or members of your household. \checkmark Full-time nursing care in your home. ✓ Hearing aids and provider visits to service hearing aids (except as noted in the Covered Benefits), ear molds, hearing aid accessories, warranty claim fees, and hearing aid batteries (beyond the 80 free batteries per non-rechargeable aid purchased).
+Family planning, contraceptives, and contraceptive devices. ✓ Fees charged for care by your immediate relatives or members of your household. ✓ Full-time nursing care in your home. ✓ Hearing aids and provider visits to service hearing aids (except as noted in the Covered Benefits), ear molds, hearing aid accessories, warranty claim fees, and hearing aid batteries (beyond the 80 free batteries per non-rechargeable aid purchased).
 Hearing aid services are limited to TruHearing.
 See Hearing services (routine) in the Benefits Chart for information on when these services are covered.
-Home-delivered meals ✓ See Meal benefit in the Benefits Chart Homemaker services include basic household assistance, including light housekeeping or light meal preparation. ✓ Immunizations for the sole purpose of travel \checkmark Incontinence supplies (i.e. diapers, under garments, underpads) \checkmark
+Home-delivered meals ✓ See Meal benefit in the Benefits Chart Homemaker services include basic household assistance, including light housekeeping or light meal preparation. ✓ Immunizations for the sole purpose of travel ✓

-Services not covered by Not covered under , , , , , , , , , , , , , , , , , , ,

-Medicare any condition conditions

-Massage therapy and water therapy \checkmark

-May be covered as part of a

-physical therapy program in

-accordance with Medicare

-guidelines.

-Naturopath services ✓

-Non-routine dental care \checkmark

-Dental care required to treat

-illness or injury may be covered

-as inpatient or outpatient care.

-Orthopedic shoes \checkmark

-If shoes are part of a leg brace

-and are included in the cost of

-the brace, or the shoes are for a

-person with diabetic foot disease.

-Outpatient prescription drugs \checkmark

-(such as self-administered or take home drugs) May be covered under your Part

-take nome drugs) D prescription drug benefits.

-Personal items in your room

-at a hospital or a skilled v

-nursing facility, such as a

-telephone or a television.

-Physical exams for \checkmark

-the following reasons:

-employment, licensing, insurance coverage (i.e. pilot

-licenses, commercial driver

-license, etc.)

-Prescription drugs \checkmark

-prescribed for off-label use.
+Services not covered by Not covered under Medicare Incontinence supplies (i.e. diapers, under garments, underpads) any condition ✓ conditions Massage therapy and water therapy ✓ May be covered as part of a physical therapy program in accordance with Medicare guidelines.
+Non-routine dental care ✓ Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Orthopedic shoes ✓ If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
+Outpatient prescription drugs (such as self-administered or take home drugs) ✓ May be covered under your Part D prescription drug benefits.
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. √ Physical exams for the following reasons: employment, licensing, insurance coverage (i.e. pilot licenses, commercial driver license, etc.) √ Prescription drugs prescribed for off-label use.
 See Chapter 5, Section 7.1 for coverage of this service.

-Private room in a hospital. ✓ √

-Covered only when medically
+Private room in a hospital. ✓ Covered only when medically necessary.

-Covered only when medically necessary.